ablyss74/My_Clear_Linux_Stuff/How-to Building Programs/Build_Enlightenment.md

 export LD_LIBRARY_PATH=/opt/nvidia/lib:/usr/local/lib64:/usr/local/lib
 export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/lib/pkgconfig

+## Privileged user stuff - uncomment if need be.
-# networkctl reload ## For some reason network state may stay degraded and this fixes that.  - needs privileged user.
+# networkctl reload ## For some reason network state may stay degraded and this fixes that.
-# echo "-1" > /proc/sys/kernel/sched_rt_runtime_us # -- If running jackd with realtime. - needs privileged user.
+# echo "-1" > /proc/sys/kernel/sched_rt_runtime_us # -- If running jackd with realtime.
-# modprobe snd_seq # if running midi apps like lmms or rakarrack this helps - needs priviledged user.
+# modprobe snd_seq # if running midi apps like lmms or rakarrack this helps.

 # XDG env variables may need to be manually set.
 # If that's the case export them too